Modeling oxygen-void interactions in uranium nitride: Results

 The variation in surface energy due to oxygen adsorption and vacancy formation on void surfaces is depicted in \cref{Fig:Delta_sigma} for various porosities, oxygen concentrations, and average void radii.
 At low temperatures, the change in surface energy is negligible.
 This is because oxygen diffusivity, incorporated in the model via the kinetic correction, $\alpha_i$, is very slow at low temperatures.
 Within the void nucleation time, the mobility of oxygen impurities is insufficient for them to reach the void surfaces.
-For the reference case of $w_\text{O}$ = 1500 ppm, $p$ = 5\%, $R_v$ = 1 nm (\cref{Fig:1500_0.05_1}), the surface energy change is most significant at intermediate temperatures, around 1500 K, where breakaway swelling in UN is predicted to start \cite{Rizk2025}.
+For the reference case of $w_\text{O}$ = 1500 ppm, $p$ = 5\%, $R_v$ = 1 nm (\cref{Fig:1500_0.05_1}), the surface energy change is most significant near its peak at 1524~K, remaining above half-maximum over 1465--1914~K and overlapping the breakaway swelling regime in nitride fuels.
+Ronchi \textit{et al.}~\cite{Ronchi1978} reported the breakaway swelling critical temperature $T_c$ for mixed nitrides in the interval 1473--1573~K, with an uncertainty of $\pm$50~K. This range, shown as a shaded band in \cref{Fig:Delta_sigma}, overlaps with the temperature of maximum $|\Delta \sigma|$ predicted by our model.
+The mechanistic modeling by Rizk \textit{et al.}~\cite{Rizk2025} corroborates this picture, attributing the breakaway transition in UN to a change in the gas atom diffusion mechanism occurring around 1500~K. Noting that the range of operating temperatures in liquid metal-cooled fast reactors is 800--2000~K~\cite{Turos1990}, these findings highlight oxygen adsorption as a critical factor in facilitating void nucleation under conditions typical of reactor environments.
+Beyond the representative cases shown in \cref{Fig:Delta_sigma}, the peak reduction $\Delta\sigma_\text{min}$ and the corresponding $T_\text{peak}$ for a denser set of void radii ($R_v$ = 1--50~nm) and porosities are compiled in \cref{Tab:App:Tpeak}.